Uyanide/dotfiles/memo/sddm-blank.md

 sddm-helper[1217]: Writing cookie to "/tmp/xauth_Qghqzs"
 sddm-helper[1217]: Starting X11 session: "" "/usr/bin/sddm-greeter --socket /tmp/sddm-:0-YHEwdP --theme /usr/share/sddm/themes/sugar-candy"
-sddm[1150]: Greeter session started successfully ...(maybe unrelated lines)...
+sddm[1150]: Greeter session started successfully
+...
 ```

 </details>

 ## How

-The key is to avoid the timing race between nvidia init and sddm start.
+The key is to avoid timing race between NVIDIA initialization and SDDM start.
 There are multiple ways to achieve this, two for example:

 ### Early KMS:

-As described in [Hyprland WIKI](https://wiki.hypr.land/Nvidia/#early-kms-modeset-and-fbdev), this ensures that the NVIDIA driver is loaded in the initramfs and is ready before SDDM starts.
+As described in [Hyprland WIKI](https://wiki.hypr.land/Nvidia/#early-kms-modeset-and-fbdev), this ensures that the NVIDIA driver is loaded in the initramfs and is ready before SDDM starts (just randomly forgot to do this after reinstalling the system :D).

 1.  enable `modset` in kernel parameters (e.g. in `/etc/default/grub`):